ngauthier/Grease-Your-Suite/7-fs-tweaks/1-fs-tweaks.md

 * => instant "ramdisk" setup

 !SLIDE
-# No improvement over SSD
+# As fast as an SSD
 ### However SSDs make "first loads" faster